Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Mitigating Harms from Open-Weight Models: the Role of Developers and Distributors

 \subsection{How Can Model Distribution Platforms Reduce Risks?}

-\textbf{Model distribution platforms are key to the accessibility of harmful model capabilities.} Thus far, we have primarily focused on video model developers because development is a key point of influence and leverage in the AI ecosystem \citep{williams2025regulating}.
-However, while developers are responsible for creating models, distribution platforms are principally responsible for their widespread accessibility \citep{gorwa2024moderating}.
+\textbf{Model distribution platforms are key to the accessibility of harmful model capabilities.} Thus far, we have primarily focused on video model developers because development is a key point of influence and leverage in the AI ecosystem \citep{williams2025regulating, arcila2025ai}.
+However, while developers are responsible for creating models, distribution platforms are principally responsible for their accessibility \citep{gorwa2024moderating}.

-\textbf{Distribution platforms can amplify misuse by hosting and distributing models designed for AIG-NCII.} Many early image-generation tools for of generating AIG-NCII were hosted and distributed on GitHub, one of the most popular developer platforms in the world.
+\textbf{Distribution platforms can amplify misuse by hosting and distributing models designed for AIG-NCII and falling short on content moderation.} Many early image-generation tools for generating AIG-NCII were hosted and distributed on GitHub, one of the most popular developer platforms in the world.
 In 2023, the National Center on Sexual Exploitation reported that GitHub had been hosting open-source repositories that enable AIG-NCII generation.
 This included DeepFaceLab, which ``contains direct links to the most prolific sexual deepfake abuse website in the United States: Mr.DeepFakes,'' as well as repositories for DeepNude and Unstable Diffusion \cite{patrick_trueman_esq_github_2023}.